EkaterinaAbramova/knn_nft/README.md

-# Rust Smart Contract: K Nearest Neighbours Machine Learning Algo
+# NEAR Blockchain | Rust Smart Contract: K Nearest Neighbours Machine Learning Algo

+This contract is written in Rust programming language, and was developed using the Visual Studio Code IDE.

 ## Algo Description